elhamsha/health-frailty/README.md

 These identified biomarkers have the potential to play a crucial role in predicting and addressing frailty in individuals.
 By harnessing the power of AI, this research aims to enhance healthcare and enhance the quality of life for the elderly.

-The project description can be found in the 'FrailtyDetectionWithAI.pdf', while the solution is outlined in 'ASolutionForFrailtyDetectionWithAI.pdf'.
+The project description can be found in 'FrailtyDetectionWithAI.pdf', while the solution is in 'ASolutionForFrailtyDetectionWithAI.pdf'.
 Please refer to these documents for more information.